markhibberd/chef-cabal/README.md

  * `install_binary` - Upon completion of cabal install, copy file to target.
 The hash must contain :from and :to attributes.
 The hash can contain :user and :group for setting owner after copy.
 Paths are relative to the root of the cabal project.
  * `cabal_update` - Run cabal update before install.
  * `cache_for` - See cabal_update resource.
 This is minutes to cache current cabal index for.
+ * `environment` - A hash of environmental variables to set when running the `cabal install` command.
+Empty by default.

 </table>